 Outside the city center, Burqin’s pretty Christian church atop a hill and the Balama tunnel are two excellent trips.

-Traditional dishes from Jenin are an essential component of the country’s history; each one has a fascinating backstory that is closely related to its culture.
+Traditional dishes from This city are an essential component of the country’s history; each one has a fascinating backstory that is closely related to its culture.
 The traditional foods can be prepared in a variety of ways, resulting in variations in flavor from family to family using the same recipe.
 Each Palestinian city’s local cuisine has a distinct flavor that is only recognized for its restaurants and chefs.

 Given Jenin’s popularity as a tourist destination, there are plenty of food alternatives there.
 Restaurants may be found all throughout Manger Square and its neighboring streets, as well as more traditional shawarma joints up in the Old City.